sankalp-7/FocusLearn-YT/README.md

 - **Responsive Design:** Enjoy a seamless learning experience across various devices, including desktops, tablets, and smartphones.

+ ## How It Works
+ - **Quiz Generation:** When a user clicks a video he has two other options than simply watching the video--He can generate a concise summary of the video by clicking the **summarize** button or generate a quiz based on the video's content.
+ - The quiz is generated as follows--The youtube transcript is retrieved and then sent to chatgpt via api call along with a prompt to generate 10 quiz questions.
+The questions are then transformed to json format and is integrated at the frontend.
 ## Getting Started

 To start using Focus Learn YT, follow these steps: